kluctl/kluctl/README.md

 ### kluctl project config (.kluctl.yml)

 The [.kluctl.yml](./docs/kluctl_project.md) file is the central configuration file that defines your kluctl project.
-It declares what (clusters, secrets, deployment projects, ...) is need for your deployment, where to find it and what targets are available to invoke commands against.
+It declares what (clusters, secrets, deployment projects, ...) is needed for your deployment, where to find it and what targets are available to invoke commands against.

 ### Deployment projects